spatie/laravel-honeypot/README.md

 }
 ```

-### Usage in Livewire
+### Usage everywhere with the Trait (Livewire, Components, etc)

-When using Livewire you must use the trait `UsesSpamProtection` like so:
+To protect, for example, a Livewire component, you could use the trait `UsesSpamProtection` like so:

 ```php
 // in a livewire controller